open768/meob/README.md

 3) allows for the possibility that the end user can choose the document structure.

 This repository contains a Proof of Concept implementation of the concept.

+note to view examples you will need at least a lightweight web server, how about tiny web server ?